How to pass a list as an argument in Python

 Real-world applications

-With a firm handle on potential errors, you can now apply these list-passing skills to practical tasks in data analysis and text processing.
+After mastering the common pitfalls, you can apply these list-passing techniques to solve practical problems in text analysis and data processing.

 Finding unique words with set() conversion